JArchitectMPlus/kmp-image-proto/README.md

 - Each platform has a specific canvas implementation:
    - Android: Uses Android Canvas API
    - iOS: Uses CoreGraphics and UIKit

-This architecture ensures the best of both worlds - shared business logic with platform-specific UI implementations that follow each platform's design guidelines and performance characteristics.